 - MHAC staff consult members regarding local resources and opportunities to highlight best practices and promising programs

-- The MHAC hosts one annual Public Officials Breakfast Reception every spring, during which MHAC members engage with local, state, and federal public officials during a morning of networking.
+- The MHAC hosts an annual Public Officials Breakfast Reception every spring where MHAC members engage with local, state, and federal public officials during a morning of networking.